sakkaku-web/social-media-manager/README.md

 Set the following env variables `PIXIV_USER` and `PIXIV_PASSWORD` and run the `login()` method in the script to get a token for the client.

 Note: there is no official rest api documentation.
-But it's possible to find it using the pixiv mobile app using [mitmproxy](mitmproxy.org).
+But it's possible to find it using the pixiv mobile app and [mitmproxy](mitmproxy.org).
 It the easiest with an [android emulator](genymotion.com/) (< Android 7.0)

 - post illustrations